mattbillard/micro-frontend-experiments-v1/README.md

   - Packages should probably be named with a pattern like "@company/team-name-project-name"
 - Local workflow
   - Micro apps would clone their own repo and the router+desktop repo
-  - They would use npm link or simlinks to link their projects into the local copy of the router
+  - They would use npm link or symlinks to link their projects into the local copy of the router
   - All they would have to do is run their micro app, router, and desktop.
 Very fast and easy.
   - This would mean each team would be building in a version of the parent app that was as real as possible